 #2 Alienation of Affection Can Hurt Your Children as Well as Your Child Custody Case

 Many children want their parents to stay together.
-This is one of the reason divorce is such a difficult time for a family unit’s youngest members.
+This is one of the reasons divorce is such a difficult time for a family unit’s youngest members.
 This only gets worse if one party uses time with the kids to put down the other parent.
 This is very common when people are entangled in a bitter divorce, but it takes a toll on the children, who feel like they’re being forced to favor one parent over the other.
 This practice is not only unwise in the parental sense, but in the legal aspect as well, as it can cost you dearly in a custody case if the judge becomes aware of it.

-Alienation of affection includes keeping the children away from the other parent when he or she legally obligated to time with them; this includes phone calls as well.
+Alienation of affection includes keeping the children away from the other parent when he or she is legally obligated to time with them; this includes phone calls as well.
 Sadly, this kind of thing is all too common in child custody cases.
 Also, this can often swing the court’s favor whenever the court can prove this purposeful alienation has taken place.

 #3 Failing to Hire a Child Custody Law Firm: It Can Cost More Than You Think